PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 3. Apply one-hot encoding to the youth care dataset (optional)

 Table of contents:
+0. Stand-up: 0.5 hours
 1. Q&A: 0.5 hours
 2. Titanic Regression Project: 3 hours
 3. Oosterhout Dataset: Classification Analysis: 3 hours
 4. Additional material (optional): 2 hours
    4.1.
 The learning curve
    4.2.
 Data encoding: One-hot encoding
-5. In-class Discussion
+5. Day-reflection

 ## Questions or issues?
-If you have any questions or issues regarding the course material, please first ask your peers or ask us if you can't figure it out together!
+If you have any questions or issues regarding the course material after the Q&A, please first ask your peers or ask us if you can't figure it out together!

 Good luck!

+## 0) Stand-up
+We start by hosting a stand-up.
+Form groups of ~ 5 and run on-another through the following points:
+- What progress have you made up since last datalab?
+- What progress do you anticipate to make today?
+- What impediments are you facing or expecting?
+- With what could you use help or support?

+**Open your worklog and plan your day informed by the stand-up and today's schedule**

 ## 1) Q & A
 We start by briefly reflecting on what we learned about classification algoritms, overfitting and the bias-variance trade-off.
 Do you have any questions?
 Now is the time to ask them!